HUMAN-MACHINE INTERFACE

 Under the intended conditions of use, the discomfort, fatigue and mental and physical tension (stress) of the operator must be reduced to the minimum possible, taking into account the following ergonomic principles:

 The requirements in point 1.1.6 refer to ergonomics.
-The discipline of ergonomics can be defined as follows:
+Ergonomics can be defined as follows:

-The ergonomic aspects referred to in point 1.1.6 can be divided into two groups.
-The first group includes the ergonomic factors to be considered during the design of the machine.
-The indents of point 1.1.6 list five factors, but it should be noted that the list is not exhaustive, its only purpose being to draw the attention of manufacturers to certain important aspects of ergonomic principles.
+The ergonomic aspects referred to in section 1.1.6 can be divided into two groups.
+The first group includes the ergonomic factors to be considered during the machine design phase.
+The indents in section 1.1.6 list five factors, but it should be noted that the list is not exhaustive, its sole purpose being to draw manufacturers' attention to certain important aspects of ergonomic principles.

-The second group, listed in the first sentence of point 1.1.6, includes the possible negative effects of these factors.
-Good design has the effect of reducing the negative effects of these factors on people, while poor design can cause discomfort, fatigue or physical or psychological stress, which in turn lead to possible musculoskeletal disorders, for example.
+The second group, listed in the first sentence of section 1.1.6, includes the potential negative effects of these factors.
+Good design reduces the negative effects of these factors on people, while inadequate design can cause discomfort, fatigue, or physical or psychological stress, which in turn can lead to musculoskeletal disorders, for example.
 They also increase the likelihood of accidents.

 Annex I - RESS 1.7.1.1 Information and information devices